astral-sh/ty/docs/reference/editor-settings.md

 ## VS Code specific

-The following settings are specific to ty's VS Code extension.
+The following settings are specific to [ty's VS Code extension][ty-vscode].

 ### `importStrategy`